SamuelSwartzberg/flashcardifying_text_temp/inf.md

 #### sitemap

+sitemaps are XML, RSS/Atom, or .txt documents that describe the navigational structure of your site, and are often used by search engines

 #### search

+The most fundamental thing that influences your SEO is how many other links to your site exist, and who these sites linking to you are.
-By linking to a site, you confer some of your sites reputation to that site
+By linking to a site, you confer some of your sites reputation to that site.

-v
 SEO|Search engine optimization
 related to navigation, google will reward a site that has a navigation that is {{c1::sensible}}, uses {{c2::text (or e.g. aria tags)}}, but {{c3::does not go overboard in its complexity}}
+Google may penalize if you have a bunch of pages with basically the same content.

 ### Accessibility

 Accessibility improvements often do not merely benefit the disabled, but also non-human users (e.g. web crawlers and thus SEO), users with different input methods (such as the keyboard)
+For accessibility purposes, audio/video should have captions, and lighthouse will chide you if it doesn't

 #### WAI & WCAG basics